-Key themes: (a) early, comprehensive, biopsychosocial assessment

-- (b) co-ordination of care including (c) information sharing resulting in - (d) a clear person journey.
+Key themes: (a) early, comprehensive, biopsychosocial assessment (b) co-ordination of care including (c) information sharing resulting in (d) a clear person journey.

-The network The commissioner The Social Care Provider The network involves multiple providers, including primary, secondary and tertiary care, physical and mental health, and social care providers working together to ensure people are seen in a timely, and coordinated way.
+The network The commissioner The Health and Social Care Co-ordinator The network involves multiple providers, including primary, secondary and tertiary care, physical and mental health, and health and social care providers working together to ensure people are seen in a timely, and coordinated way.
 The networks engage with providers to ensure information sharing with appropriate governance.
 The network develops systems that ensure referrals and transfers of care are streamlined throughout the network.
 The network supports collaborative working practices.
 The network shares training opportunities and resources.
-The network is supported by both local social care leaders and providers and the local authority, as well as the rehabilitation director and commissioner.
+The network is supported by both local health and social care leaders and providers and the community planning through the local councils, as well as the rehabilitation lead and commissioner.
 I have walked the 'rehabilitation pathway' with all members of the rehabilitation network including people, carers and local communities as partners to be sure it is timely, efficient and effective for different person groups.
 I am confident that the people I support receive the right service at the right time.
 Information is shared with me about the person I support; including up-to-date investigation, medication and test results.
 I feel confident sharing information about the person I support.
 I have the information I need to provide collaborative care.
 I know who is responsible for co-ordinating my client's care, and how to contact them directly.